 - Allegheny officially submits students for coverage to United Healthcare for a one year term (August 15, 20xx to August 14, 20xx) on September 1, therefore coverage cannot be declined after the August 31 deadline.
 If you do not decline the coverage by August 31 you will be responsible for payment.

-- This form must be completed each year.
+- The Student Insurance Agreement must be completed each year.
 Declining insurance for one year does not carry over to subsequent years.

 We recommend that students bring their current health insurance card to campus.